 Getting Around Las Vegas

-Vegas plays tricks on you.
+Las Vegas plays tricks on you.
 Initially, everything seems quite walkable.
-However, you quickly realise that the hotels are the size of small cities and walking to the one next door can take 20 minutes.
-The strip is LONG.
+However, you quickly realise that the hotels on the Las Vegas strip are the size of small cities, and walking to the one next door can take 20 minutes.
+The Las Vegas strip is LONG.

-A map is actually very helpful – it can be far more confusing than you would expect.
+A map of the Las Vegas Strip is actually very helpful – it can be far more confusing than you would expect.
 Uber is the best way to get around – they are plentiful and cheap.
 We used them to get up and down the strip.

-Where to Stay in Vegas
+Where to Stay in Las Vegas

 Getting to Las Vegas

 There are some fantastic drives around Las Vegas – explore canyons, drive to the Grand Canyon or use it for 7 Magic Mountains and the Outlet Mall.
-Click here for Great Deals on Car Hire. and Click here for travel insurance.

-Like this post?
+Like this Things to do in Vegas besides gamble post?
 Why not Pin It?